1. Health Hub

 Use online resources

-It can be hard to determine whether a health care provider is LGBTQ+-friendly.
-There’s a difference between placing a rainbow sticker in the clinic window and providing compassionate and knowledgeable care.
-Luckily, there are several online advocacy resources available to help you find primary care and mental health care facilities that have the training to provide comprehensive care, no matter what your gender or sexual identity is.
+It can be hard to determine whether a healthcare provider is LGBTQ+-friendly.
+Placing a rainbow sticker in the clinic window is one thing.
+However, providing caring and informed care is another.
+Luckily, many online advocacy resources can help you find primary care and mental health facilities.
+They have the training to give adequate care, no matter your gender or sexual identity.

 Some resources include: